This post was last updated on February 28th, 2019 at 05:54 am

 Lenovo finally broke away from its PC roots in 2014 to become recognized as a serious player in mobile.
 Lenovo had bought IBM’s laptop business to put down a footprint in computing, and it did something similar when it acquired Motorola from Google for $2.9bn.

-The ZUK Edge is the newest flagship coming from Lenovo’s($370) wholly-owned ZUK company.
+The ZUK Edge is one of their most powerful flagship phones($370).
+Although Z2 Plus is the newest. wholly-owned ZUK company.
 It’s a decent flagship phone that sells at a very good price.
 Not to mention it’s one of the few that comes with Android 7.0 Nougat right out of the box.

 The smartphone sports a 5.5-inch full HD (1080p) display with Corning Gorilla Glass coating.
 ZUK’s flagship is powered by a Snapdragon 821 processor, coupled with either 4 or 6GB of RAM, as well as 64GB of internal memory (no microSD card).

-The Chinese firm sells around 25 million handsets a year compared to Samsung’s 400 million, but it still thinks it can be top five inside five years.
+Gionee is a Chinese, company and they have sold more than 25 million handsets in 2017 compared to Samsung’s 400 million, but it still thinks it can be top five in five years.
 The firm has a long history in consumer electronics, starting out in 2002 in video and DVD.
 By 2005, it was a phone maker with its own manufacturing facility in Dongguan.
 Now, Gionee competes at the high end on features like photography(It takes very nice pictures).

 The prominent product range of Alcatel smartphones are: